 top of page

-Know What Your Practice is Worth
+Know What Your Veterinary Practice Is Worth

 Guessing the value of your practice does not work because buyers will look at real numbers.
 Your revenue, profit margins, equipment, lease terms, and client base all play a role.
 You might think your practice is worth two million because of the years you have invested but buyers think differently.
 They look at EBITDA which stands for earnings before interest taxes depreciation and amortization.